wsu-cpts489-fa20/bp-weather/README.md

 app as it was deployed to MongoDB Atlas and AWS EB in Chapter 24.
 To that it adds some key features that were included as end-of-chapter exercises:

+* Ability to reset password using security question/answer
 * Ability to delete a speedgolf round
 * Ability to edit and delete a user account